DataONEorg/slinky/slinky/README.md

 ### Installation

-`d1lod` isn't intended for broad usage so it won't end up on https://pypi.org/.
+`slinky` isn't intended for broad usage so it won't end up on https://pypi.org/.
 You can install it locally with

 ```